 - Information.
 Information can be used to enhance or improve desired aspects of a signal or even to reduce undesirable aspects.

 - Adaptation.
 DSP processes information adaptively.
 This concept is imperative in a dynamic application such as sound and speech, especially when applied in industrial environments.

 - Flexibility.
 DSP creates flexibility.
 Changes, updates, customizations, and many other features are available with the implementation of DSP systems.

 - Efficiency.
-DSP allows users to get the job done efficiently, practically, and cost effectively.
+DSP allows users to get the job done efficiently, practically, and cost-effectively.

 Where is Digital Signal Processing Used?

 Digital Signal Processing is used everywhere.
-DSP is used primarily in arenas of audio signal, speech processing, RADAR, seismology, audio, SONAR, voice recognition, and some financial signals.
+DSP is used primarily in areas of the audio signal, speech processing, RADAR, seismology, audio, SONAR, voice recognition, and some financial signals.
 For example, Digital Signal Processing is used for speech compression for mobile phones, as well as speech transmission for mobile phones.
 DSP is also used in elite headset equipment to protect users from hearing damage; the same suppression and enhancement concept is equally important here.
 Leading industries in the field of hearing protection and on-the-job communication such as Sensear use Digital Signal Processing to create a safe, quality communication experience.
 Other applications include Mp3 file manipulation, CAT scans, computer graphics, MRI, and even amplifiers for certain electric guitars.

 The purpose of Digital Signal Processing is, as mentioned before, to filter the analog signals from current time and space.
-It is used in a wide variety of technological equipment, but is an especially critical aspect of noise suppression and voice enhancement communication equipment.
+It is used in a wide variety of technological equipment but is an especially critical aspect of noise suppression and voice enhancement communication equipment.
 To learn more about the importance of Digital Signal Processing, contact the experts at Sensear.

 Follow Sensear and always be in the know.Follow @HearSensear